FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

   - When a commitment is not used within the committed period, ChargeSubcategory MUST be "Commitment Not Used" for the unused usage charge.
 - ChargeSubcategory MUST be null when ChargeType is "Usage" and is not covered by a commitment.
 - ChargeSubcategory MUST NOT be null or empty when ChargeType is "Adjustment".
-  - When ChargeSubcategory is "Refund" or "Credit", the charge MUST be negative.
   - When an adjustment applies to a specific item, the corresponding FOCUS columns that identify that item MUST NOT be null and MUST match the applicable item details the adjustment pertains to.
 - ChargeSubcategory MUST be null when ChargeType is "Purchase" or "Tax".